rafaelsandroni/author-profiling-models/README.md

 - **lstm_attention_char**: LSTM self attention mechanism + char vectors, /baseline9

+# Corpus

+Theses textual datasets supports six author profiling tasks: gender, age, education level, religious, IT formation and politics position, in three languages: portuguese, english and spanish.

+This dissertation have structured and defined datasets to author profiling tasks, such as classes distribution and definition of the problems.

+- b5-post
+- BRMoral
+- BlogSet-BR
+- Nus-SMS
+- The Blog Authorship
+- PAN 2013 (PAN-CLEF)

+Dataset are splited into stratificated training and test subsets

+You can request access to structured datasets to the author.

 # Utils evaluation functions

 - utils: related to helpers functions